 A paradigm encompasses the shared beliefs, values, and techniques a scientific community utilizes, serving as a standard for conducting research (Kuhn, 1962).
 Leavy (2014) likens paradigms to colored sunglasses that influence perception in research practices.
 Philosophers of science identify two main perspectives on paradigm composition.
-Lincoln and Guba (1985) assert that a paradigm consists of four core elements: ontology, epistemology, methodology, and axiology.
+Lincoln & Guba (1985) assert that a paradigm consists of four core elements: ontology, epistemology, methodology, and axiology.
 Conversely, Leavy (2014) presents a more fluid understanding, positioning paradigms alongside ontology and epistemology while emphasizing philosophical, practical, and ethical dimensions.

-This study aligns with Lincoln and Guba's (1985) framework, categorizing paradigms philosophical wholes composed of ontology, epistemology, praxis, and ethics.
+This study aligns with Lincoln & Guba's (1985) framework. categorizing paradigms as philosophical wholes composed of ontology, epistemology, praxis, and ethics.
 Including praxis and ethics reflects their broader conceptual scope compared to methodology and axiology.
-Praxis connects theory to practice, while ethics moral considerations encompasses traditional axiological frameworks (Figure 1).
+Praxis theory practice, while ethics connects to considerations encompasses moral beyond traditional axiological frameworks (Figure 1).

 Figure 1.
-The Framework of the Paradigmatic Model of SPP Evaluation is constructed (Leavy, 2014).
-Guba and Lincoln (1998) articulate this inquiry by asking, "What is the form and nature of reality?
-And what is there to know about it?"
-In qualitative research, knowledge-making is viewed as a dynamic and productive process.
-Truth is not an absolute entity waiting to be discovered; it is contextual and multifaceted (Saldana, 2011).
+The Framework of the Paradigmatic Model of SPP Evaluation about it?"
+In qualitative research, know knowledge-making is viewed as a dynamic and productive process.
+Truth is not an absolute entity waiting to be discovered; it is contextual and multifaceted.
 This perspective values subjectivity and redefines objectivity by acknowledging one's value system (Hesse-Biber et al, 2004).
 Such an ontological framework positions rural development as a qualitative reality, interpreting villages as social constructs shaped by complex human-environment interactions.

 Ontology is a foundational aspect of research paradigms, focusing on the nature of phenomena that constitute reality (Scott & Usher, 2004).
-It encompasses beliefs about social reality, addressing what can be known and how knowledge
+It encompasses beliefs about social reality, addressing what can be known and how knowledge is constructed (Leavy, 2014).
+Guba & Lincoln (1998) articulate this inquiry by asking, "What is the form and nature of reality?
+And what is there to

 Epistemology further examines how knowledge about these phenomena is obtained.
-While asks, "What can be known?" ontology epistemology queries, "What knowledge is valid?"
-Sol and Heng (2022) define epistemology as a philosophical belief system that explores the nature knowledge generated during Researchers engage in scientific inquiry while recognizing that their theoretical and practical interests influence their findings (Bresler, 2006).
+While ontology asks, "What can be known?" epistemology queries, "What knowledge is valid?"
+Sol and Heng (2022) define epistemology as a philosophical belief system that explores the nature of knowledge generated during research.
+Researchers engage in scientific inquiry while recognizing that their theoretical and practical interests influence their findings (Bresler, 2006).
 This approach challenges traditional notions of neutrality, positioning participants as co-creators of knowledge.
 In rural development studies, the question of valid knowledge remains contentious among geographers.
-However, they can draw from diverse knowledge sources, including intuitive, logical, and empirical knowledge formal, (Mokhtari Karchgani et al, 2020).
+However, they can draw from diverse knowledge sources, including intuitive, formal, logical, and empirical knowledge (Mokhtari Karchgani et al., 2020).

-Praxis encompasses the actions arising from the dynamic interplay between theory and practice, facilitating experiential learning through a reciprocal process.
+Praxis encompasses the actions arising from the dynamic interplay between theory and practice, experiential learning through a facilitating reciprocal process.
 Defined as an accepted practice or custom, praxis transforms ideas into action.
-Freire (1972) emphasizes that praxis involves reflection and action aimed at societal transformation.
+Freire (1972) emphasizes that praxis involves reflection and action aimed societal at transformation.
 He asserts that understanding the world necessitates a commitment to creating a more equitable society.
-Central to praxis is integrating theory and practice, as articulated by Ellison, E. R., & Langhout (2020), who note that praxis embodies interdependence rather than separation.
-White (2007) further describes praxis as ethical, self-conscious, and accountable action, encompassing knowing, doing, and being.
+Central to praxis is integrating theory and practice, as articulated by Ellison & Langhout (2020), who note that praxis embodies interdependence rather than separation.
+White (2007) further describes praxis as ethical, self-conscious. accountable and action. encompassing knowing, doing, and being.
 In rural development, praxis focuses on the theory-practice nexus to foster experiential learning and skill development to generate positive change in rural contexts.
 The actions and designs of rural geographers exemplify their spatial praxis, contributing to their knowledge and enhancing their capacity to effect transformative changes in rural areas (Bruckmeier & Tovey, 2008).